HASS-Taskforce/Data_viz_workshop_2023/viz_workshop_content.md

 * Problems with this visualisation?

-A first solution: Displacing each point randomly by a little amount so that individual points become visible or _jitter_
+A first solution: Displacing each point randomly by a little amount (_jitter_) so that individual points become visible.
 ![EEBO jitter](EEBO_plot_jitter.png)

 Careful! too much jitter can also affect the integrity of the visualisation.